 Maybe you're loud and proud about the virtues of self-love.
 Maybe you haven't given masturbation a try.
 But masturbating is transforming in the public conscious; what used to be a vice now has many virtues and expert Jayme Waxman spells them out—from better sleep to stronger partner-orgasms—and gives you tips and techniques to make sex with your favorite person even better.
 And masturbation isn't just for singles; knowing how to get yourself off makes it easier to tell your partner what you like (and mutual masturbation may be another item to add to your relationship repertoire).

 Anal sex sounds dirty, impersonal, and painful, so why do we do it?
 Because it's perfectly clean, remarkably intimate, and can feel unlike anything else.
-Experts estimate that one out of every four straight couples has tried anal sex at least once.
-Ky Henderson shares some thoughts, advice and perspectives.

 An ABC News poll reports that 80% of both men and women say they have "the right amount" of foreplay in their sex lives.
 But if that's true, why does Cosmo field questions about how to get a man to slow down on the race to intercourse, while Men's Health readers are asking 'How can I make my wife more interested in quickies?'
 But whether the quantity—and quality—of foreplay in your relationship is too high, too low or just right, we've got a few foreplay tips to help you get all the not-quite-sex you've been hoping for.